 P.S.
 I’ve included an awesome deal on my favorite crypto tax tool for you—don’t miss it!

-How to record your crypto for taxes
+Tactic #4: How to record for your crypto taxes

 If you live in a jurisdiction that taxes gains and losses on crypto you need a system for recording crypto taxes.
 And the more bankless you become the less you can rely on crypto banks to generate tax reports for you.
 You’ll want your own tools.
 In this tactic we’ll cover how to setup a system for recording your crypto taxes.